OxfordHCC/Aretha/README.md

 Nice things:
 * When looking for packets to bin into bursts, can just look for packets where (burst == NULL)
 * Ditto for bursts to categories

+To reset the capture data and db: run `resetDb.py` and `runRefine.py`

 ## Testing